What Is A Contingency Fee

 Different lawyers handle contingency payments differently.
 Some require clients to repay expenditure costs if they lose.
 Some charge a lower contingency rate since this reduces their risk.
 Sometimes lawyers charge a flat contingency fee (as opposed to levels as explained above) whether they settle the case or it goes to court or appeal.

-If someone else caused your injury and you need help getting compensation, contact Kuzyk Law today.
+If someone else caused your injury and you need help getting compensation, contact Kuzyk Personal Injury & Car Accidents Lawyers today.
 Finding an attorney who works on contingency is just one of the criteria you should consider.
 Experience, knowledge of the law, and a genuine desire for success are also essential for a successful case.

 Our law firm takes on cases ranging from small minimum liability limits to multi-million dollar settlements.
 In cases with more significant injuries and medical bills, we frequently obtain 6 and 7-figure settlements for our clients.
 Our “no win no fee” practice ensures you get the best legal representation for your case.
 We fight hard for our clients to get the maximum recovery possible.